-(ii) for traditional securitisation the asset sale agreement, assignment, novation or transfer agreement and any relevant declaration of trust;

-78. For traditional securitisation the asset sale agreement, assignment, novation or transfer agreement and any relevant declaration of trust;

-See also Prospectus, SUMMARY OF THE KEY TRANSACTION DOCUMENTS section.

-See also Prospectus, SUMMARY OF THE KEY TRANSACTION DOCUMENTS - section.

-All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' comment under Criterion 75 above.
+78 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (ii) for traditional securitisation the asset sale agreement, assignment, novation or transfer agreement and any relevant declaration of trust; STS criteria 78.
+For traditional securitisation the asset sale agreement, assignment, novation or transfer agreement and any relevant declaration of trust; Verified?
+Yes PCS Comment See Prospectus, CERTAIN REGULATORY DISCLOSURES.
+Reporting under the Securitisation Regulation See also Prospectus, SUMMARY OF THE KEY TRANSACTION DOCUMENTS.
+Reporting under the Securitisation Regulation Confirmations of the Seller All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' comment under Criterion 75 above.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-PCS notes the existence of a covenant in the Prospectus to provide such information.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale